The women who arrived at the tomb of Jesus early that Sunday found it empty.

 Well, almost empty.

-Two angels were waiting, and preceding the announcement of the Resurrection of Christ, they ask the women the question, “Why do you seek the living among the dead?”
+Two angels were waiting for them.
+Preceding the announcement of the Resurrection of Christ, they asked the women the question, “Why do you seek the living among the dead?”
 (Luke 24:5).

-The question is not just a question for Easter, but one to be asked every time we run to anything less than eternal to bring lasting meaning.
+The question is not just a question for Easter, but it is one to be asked every time we run to anything less than eternal to bring lasting meaning.
 Too often, the “dead” things of the world are the focus of our pursuits instead of the “living” things offered to us by God.

 We run to all manner of tomb-worthy endeavors…